-In 2019 Liberty Utilities - Compton / Willowbrook system obtained 27.7% of its source water from the Metropolitan Water District of Southern California (MWD).
-The MWD imports water from the Colorado River Aqueduct and from the Sacramento-San Joaquin Delta by way of the State Water Project.
-An additional 72.3% came from deep wells that pump ground water from the Central Basin Aquifer.
+In 2020 Liberty - Compton/Willowbrook system obtained 0.5% of its source water from the Metropolitan Water District of Southern California (MWD).
+The MWD imports water from the Colorado River Aqueduct and the Sacramento-San Joaquin Delta by way of the State Water Project.
+An additional 95.5% came from Well 19C and Well 12C that pump groundwater from the Central Basin Aquifer.